ComPWA/expertsystem/docs/adr/001-amplitude-model.md

 ## Context and Problem Statement

-From the perspective of a PWA fitter package, the responsibility of the `expertsystem` is to construct an `AmplitudeModel` that can serve as a template for a function that is to be fitted to a dataset.
-Such a **function** has the following requirements:
+From the perspective of a PWA fitter package, the responsibility of the `expertsystem` is to construct an `AmplitudeModel` that serves as blueprint for a function that can be evaluated.
+Such a **function** has the following
+requirements:

 1. It should be able to compute a list of real-valued intensities
    $\mathbb{R}^m$ from a dataset of four-momenta